|

 protects not only against known security problems but also

 against a large number of attacks yet to be discovered.
+We've

 reviewed Firetrust's excellent Mailwasher Pro software